Skip to main content

 We set up testing protocols to evaluate each treadmill.

-We tested treadmills in a similar way to how we evaluated the best exercise bikes.
-We ordered popular products to our Cambridge, Mass., office—some were loaned from the brands, others we purchased ourselves.
+All the treadmills included in this roundup were tested in our Cambridge, Mass., office—some were loaned from the brands, others we purchased ourselves.

-Once set up, I got to running (and walking).
-I evaluated each model's basic functions, including its speed and incline range, belt length and width, deck cushioning and responsiveness, warranty, and maximum weight capacity, as well as each tread’s more subjective aspects, such as the quality of metrics display, how easy it was to use, how it looked, its build quality, and how noisy it was during runs.
+We ran and walked on each treadmill to evaluate basic functions, including its speed and incline range, belt length and width, and deck cushioning and responsiveness.
+We also considered subjective aspects, such as the quality of metrics display, how easy it was to use, how it looked, its build quality, and how noisy it was during runs.

 What You Should Know About Buying Treadmills